A Postpartum Doula Does That!

 The baby is awake and hungry!
 Your doula helps you get all settled into your nursing nook, grabs you a snack and refills your water before getting ready to leave.

 Of course, every baby and family is unique, so this is just one example of how a postpartum doula might be of help to you.
 Your postpartum doula is an expert in attuning to your needs and meeting you where you are that day.
 Sometimes the shift is as simple as helping you and the baby to just sleep, eat, and bathe, and that's perfectly normal too!
-At Louisiana Baby Company, our postpartum doulas are experts in infant care, normal recovery from vaginal or cesarean births, and helping the whole family adjust to the new normal of having a brand new baby in the home.
-It's an investment you won't regret!
+Whatever you need, the investment into an overnight, daytime or any time postpartum doula is worth it!

 Previous